The letter may be downloaded HERE in PDF format.

 Important points to note about the Rambam’s words are:

 [b] Post-Talmudic customs are subject to dismissal.
 Although he initially mentions a few common customs that he had heard of in his own time in the initial halakhah, the Rambam goes on to overturn those customs by what he codifies – i.e. the law of the Talmud – in the two halakhot that follow.
-This again shows the methodology of the Rambam in the Mishneh Torah where, although he may make mention of certain customs, and may even praise them as being good or useful options at times, the law ultimately remains as it was determined by Hazal.
-This is the case, unless the Rambam understands there to have been a genuine change in reality or circumstances since the era of Hazal, on account of which the law needs to be re-applied.
+This again shows the methodology of the Rambam in the Mishneh Torah.
+Although he may make mention of certain customs, and may even praise them as being good or useful options at times, the law ultimately remains as it was determined by Hazal, unless he understands there to have been a genuine change in reality or circumstances since that era, on account of which the law needs to be re-applied.

 [c] No mention is made of music, either listening to it or not listening to it during the month of Av.
-Music, other than folk melodies sung a capella, was not a daily occurrence in the times of Hazal or even in the times of the Rambam.
-Usually, music was associated with the celebrations included with weddings, which are already forbidden during the first nine days of Av anyhow.
-Our music listening today is much different, however, and there are various modern rabbanim that permit listening to music as something ordinary and normal since many today would become unduly depressed without music for more than a day or two.
+Music, other than folk melodies which were sung a capella, was not a daily occurrence in the times of Hazal, or even in the times of the Rambam.
+Usually, music was associated with the celebrations that accompanied weddings, which are already forbidden during the first nine days of Av anyhow.
+Our habits of listening to music today are much different, however, and there are various modern rabbanim that permit listening to music as something ordinary and normal since many today would become unduly depressed without music for more than a day or two.
+What they exclude instead is live music or concerts during this time.
 But again, this ruling is not even a contrivance since the halakhah makes no mention of forbidding music during this time in the first place.

 [d] There is no halakhic prohibition on bathing during the Nine Days at all.
 Beside the fact that the Rambam mentions the abstention from bathhouses as being merely a custom, it must also be remembered that in his time – as well as that of the Gemara – people did not bathe regularly.
-Many bathed only once weekly likhvod Shabbat (“in honor of the Sabbath”).
-Those who bathed regularly were referred to as istenisim – a borrowed Greek word meaning “weak” – but used by the hakhamiym to refer to someone who is sensitive or finicky about cleanliness.
+Many bathed only once weekly in honor of Shabbat, while others delayed bathing for even longer periods.
+Those who bathed regularly in Talmudic times were referred to as istenisim – based on a Greek loanword meaning “weak” which the hakhamim used to refer to someone who is sensitive or finicky about cleanliness.
 Today, since nearly all people in our culture bathe regularly, the prohibitions on bathing or washing apply only to the specific narrow times in which they were expressly forbidden by the hakhamim – namely, on the days of Tisha Be-Av and Yom Ha-Kippurim.

 [e] There is no halakhic prohibition on eating meat during the Nine Days.
 Again, not eating meat for the first nine days of Av is is mentioned as a custom, not law.
 The law with regard to the consumption of meat is related in the following halakhot, which expressly permits the eating of meat during this time.